-As GDPR is an important part of business legislation nowadays and because your agency will be dealing with candidates’ personal data, it is important to register your company with the ICO to get a Data Protection Certificate.
-The cost for the certificate is minimal for each year and you can register your agency at http://ico.org.uk/for_organisations/data_protection/registration
+As GDPR is an important part of business legislation and your agency will be dealing with candidates’ personal data, it is important to register your company with the ICO (Information commissioner’s Office) to get a Data Protection Certificate.
+The cost for this certificate is minimal for each year.

 - HMRC Registrations